 A legacy of service.

-Ken, a senior maintenance manager at a client site in New York, comes from a family that knows the importance of service.
+Ken, a senior maintenance manager at the world’s largest online retailer, comes from a family that knows the importance of service.
 Both of his grandfathers served in the military, his father was a firefighter, his older brother served in the Navy, and his younger brother is currently a police officer.

 “My service-minded upbringing definitely drew me to the military,” says Ken.
 “I served in the Navy for 18 years working aboard submarines.
 During my active duty, I traveled around the Middle-East.”